mturk/svcbatch/docs/examples/jbosseap.md

 ```

-To manually stop the service type ..
+To manually stop the service type:

 ```no-highlight